Nielunix/dracoshell/README.md

 > This is a project made for fun because i like to develop so the updates wont always be stable
 > If you want to use the project I recommand to fork it and maintain your own version of it

-- [ ] Must add something related to dragons
+- [ ] Must add something related to dragons and furry
 - [ ] add an app selector
 - [x] add a systemtray